IBM/charts/stable/ibm-odm-dev/README.md

-This repository is the home directory of the IBM Operational Decision Manager for Developers Helm chart, where you can find materials for the early access program.

 # Early Access: ODM for developers Helm chart (Beta Version)

 The [IBM® Operational Decision Manager](https://www.ibm.com/hr-en/marketplace/operational-decision-management) (ODM) chart (`ibm-odm-dev`) is used to deploy a cluster for evaluation purposes on IBM Cloud Private or other Kubernetes environments.